agentsofwp/post-series-manager/README.txt

     // Filters the "Continue reading this series:" text post-series-manager-next-text

+    // Filters the "Other posts in this series:" text post-series-list-intro-text

+    // Filters the start "<ol>" tag
+    post-series-list-opening-tags

+    // Filters the ending "</ol>" tag
+    post-series-list-ending-tags

+Be very aware that if you change the opening ol to ul, you will also want to change the ending ol to match.

 == Screenshots ==

 1. An example of a list of posts in a series, automatically placed at the top of a post.